@P:HC, We think that Real Food, makes a Real Difference in every life.

-- Hunger reduction requires an integrated approach: public and private investments to raise agricultural productivity; better access to inputs, land, services, technologies and markets; measures to promote rural development; social protection for the most vulnerable, including strengthening their resilience to conflicts and natural disasters; and specific nutrition programmes, particularly to address micro-nutrient deficiencies in mothers and children under five.
+- Hunger reduction requires an integrated approach.
+We can do this by providing: public and private investments to raise agricultural productivity; better access to inputs, land, services, technologies and markets; promotion of rural development; social protection for the most vulnerable, including strengthening their resilience to conflicts and natural disasters; and specific nutrition programmes, particularly to address micro-nutrient deficiencies in mothers and children under five.

 - 795 million people are estimated to be chronically undernourished in 2012–14, down more than 100 million over the last decade

-- in 2000, About 37 percent of Earth’s land area was agricultural land.
+- In 2000, about 37 percent of the earth’s land area was agricultural land.